Recruiting the right fit for a company is an important job.

 There might be hundreds of applicants for a position, but ONLY ONE who fits the bill perfectly.

 Companies spend an average of 22.9 days hiring the right candidate, up from a 2010 average of 12.6 days, as reported by Glassdoor.
 So how to find that right applicant?
 Fortunately, recruiters are testing tons of new and innovative methods to find THAT ONE ideal hire, including video-based, blind hiring and social media-driven recruitment.
-Some recruiters have even started using hiring software to help grow their business.
+Some recruiters have even started using hiring software and improving their website design to help grow their business.

 One of the most commonly used and effective approaches for finding appropriate candidates for remote jobs are recruitment emails.
 They are business appropriate, well-accepted, and do not fall under the label of spam.